This holiday season, Americans estimate they’ll spend an average of $967 on gifts, decorations and food.

 Information about animal testing and animal ingredients isn’t always easy to find.
 Check companies’ websites to find their policies and beware of statements that seem incomplete or confusing.
 Some specifics to watch out for:

--Companies that state they don’t test their finished products on animals.
-This means they may purchase ingredients that have been animal-tested.
+-Companies that state they don't test their finished products on animals, but don't offer any information about the ingredients they use could mean that they purchase ingredients that have been tested on animals.

 -Companies that claim they don’t test on animals except where required by law.
 This means they choose to sell their products in countries with compulsory animal testing laws, so they do participate in animal testing.